FSXAC/ELEC341/README.md

 Modifying `system.m` file

 - [ ] Model the OP AMP transfer function

 - [ ] Model the electrical dynamics function

 - [ ] Model the mechanical dynamics function

+      For this part, we might need to refer to the [moment of inertia equations](https://en.wikipedia.org/wiki/List_of_moments_of_inertia) and [motor equations](https://www.ece.ubc.ca/~leos/pdf/e341/handouts/desproj/MaxonSpecs.pdf)

 #### Part II